lilactown/thump/README.md

 ### Elements

-Elements in the first position of a `hiccup/react` / `h/r`-tagged form are expected to be one of the following:
+Elements in the first position of a `hiccup/react` / `h/n`-tagged form are expected to be one of the following:

 - A keyword representing a DOM element: `:div`, `:span`, `:h1`, `:article`
 - A vanilla React component or one of the special React components like `Fragment`
-- A set of special keywords that `hiccup-tag` exposes:
+- A set of special keywords that `hiccup-next` exposes:
   - `:<>` as an alias for Fragments